Port Health Authority

 Lancaster’s port health team have a close working relationship with Heysham Port and Glasson Port Commission management to ensure checks of ports and vessels are undertaken at convenient times.

-The port authority is managed by Mr Andre Hunt, MCIEH, and staffed by a bank of four Port Health Officers and one Port Health Technician.
+The port authority is managed by Mr Andre Hunt, MCIEH, and staffed by a bank of five port health officers.

 The Products of Animal Origin (Third Country Imports) (England) Regulations 2006 and Animal By Products Regulation 2005 (as amended) were put in place following the foot and mouth outbreak just after the millennium.